What are the FDA Labeling Requirements for Cosmetic Products?

 How do I label my cosmetics to comply with the FDA?

-The FDA's cosmetic labeling guide includes sections on label placement and label content, as well as prominence and type size.
-We've summarized some of the most important points:
+The FDA’s comprehensive cosmetic labeling guide includes sections on label placement and label content, as well as prominence, type size and ingredient lists.
+We’ve summarized some of the most important points:

 - Necessary content includes the name of the product, net quantity of the contents, directions for safe use, any warnings, an ingredient list, and the business information.

-- If there is more than one label, the required information must be on the principal display panel (the label most likely to be shown under customary conditions for sale).
+- If there’s more than one label, the required information must be on the principal display panel (the label most likely to be shown under customary conditions for sale).

 - The label has to be large enough that the required information is prominently displayed in a type size that is easy to read.